 - Step 3 Steam the pumpkin with the skin on for 45 minutes.

 - Step 5 Once it is cooled, use a spoon and scoop out the soft pumpkin.
-I had Autumn, my niece, as my assistant and instead of turning her lose with the immersion blender I placed the pumpkin in a gallon freezer bag and let her mash it.
+I had Autumn, my niece, as my assistant, and instead of turning her loose with the immersion blender, I placed the pumpkin in a gallon freezer bag and let her mash it.
 You could also use an immersion blender to puree as well.

 - Step 6 Soup Base